rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 This would allow standard crates to seamlessly migrate to crates.io without extra work per package.
 This could be either be done where crates.io overrides the compiler-specific sources, or the compiler specific sources override crates.io.
 We don't want to commit to either variant in this RFC, however, so we instead want to keep all 3 options open (no fallback, crates.io over compiler-specific, compiler-specific over crates.io).
-To achieve this, we want to keep the set of packages in sysroot/compiler source registry and crates.io disjoint.
+To achieve this, we want to keep the sysroot/compiler source registry and crates.io disjoint: no package should be contained in both sources.
-That way unioning them together with either priority (the fallback scheme effectively crates a union source) has the same effect because there are no packages provided by both.
+That way unioning them together with either priority (the fallback scheme effectively crates a union source) has the same effect.

 The easiest way to achieve this is to make sure that standard library crates use names reserved on crates.io.
 We don't want to bake crates.io policy into Cargo however, so instead of absolutely prohibiting stdlib deps with non-reserved names, crates.io will just lint packages being uploaded.